- Each year we have approximately 230 projects involving over 300 students from about 30

 at the University of Guelph.

-service clubs, businesses, and industries.
 Organizations or individuals

 wishing to support the work of the WWSEF should contact Louis Silcox